stevenlrj/Path-Planning-Algorithms/README.md

 ![02](A_star_02.png)

-(2) RRT & RRT* : sampled based algorithm to solve path planning problems
+(2) RRT & RRT* : sampled based algorithm to solve path planning problems, RRT is guaranteed to find sub-optimal solution and RRT* is guaranteed to find optimal solution.